albertlauncher/documentation/src/_docs/faq.md

 Check if you have installed the dependencies.
 A good way to check the current dependencies is to check `depends`, `makedepends` and `optdepends` sections in the official Arch Linux [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=albert).
 If you don't want to build a specific plugin you don't have to.
 Configure CMake accordingly by setting build switches, e.g. `-DBUILD_VIRTUALBOX=OFF`.
 See the possible build switches and their default values [here](https://github.com/albertlauncher/plugins/blob/master/CMakeLists.txt).

 In general you should avoid compiling albert on your own and use package managers.

+##### I got linked here because it seems like I dont use the official repos

+You have to be one of every second person that got albert from **unofficial** sources somewhere in the internet.
+This _sucks_ because 1st **you** are at risk to run malicious code on your machine and 2nd **I** am made responisble for whatever is not working.
+So please use the official repositories hosted at OpenSuse Build System to be safe and up to date.
+If something is not working report the problem instead of using other sources.
+It is really as easy as that:

+* Trust the key on your machine
+* Add the repository to your package manager
+* Install albert and update your system every now and then

+This process is also explained a bit more elaborate in the [docs](https://albertlauncher.github.io/docs/installing/#using-package-managers).